yanny-alt/Give-Life-Predicting-Blood-Donations/README.md

    Open a terminal and navigate to the project directory.
 Then, run the Jupyter Notebook to see the detailed analysis steps:
       ```bash
       jupyter notebook Blood_Donation_Prediction.ipynb

+Thank you for exploring this project!
+If you have any suggestions or questions, feel free to reach out.